Tuesday, 6 December 2011

 Balder.
 What's not to like?

 And now Balder is fantastic fun for everyone.
-The gods come up with an hilarious new game of chucking stuff at him and watching it bounce off, because they know he can't be harmed.
+The gods come up with an hilarious new game - chucking stuff at Balder and watching it bounce off!
+He can't be harmed!

 You may also be complaining to yourself that none of this stuff goes any way towards answering the question of why we kiss under the mistletoe at Christmas.
 I seem to remember there was something about Pagans and Druids, but the thing is, we were far too interested in the Norse myths to get distracted by the small matter of the reason we were looking at them in the first place.
 Look, you're all pretty internet-savvy.
 You know where Google is.